Reinforcement Learning for LLM Post-Training: A Survey: RLHF and Iterative DPO: On-Policy Methods

-Building on the work of RLAIF by Anthropic, the authors contended that prior research have not directly compared the effectiveness of human versus AI feedback, warranting further investigation \cite{lee2023rlaif}.
-During the AI feedback collection process, a structured prompt was created, consisting of: 1.
+\paragraph{RLAIF-Google} Unlike RLAIF by Anthropic \citep{bai2022constitutional}, who applied AI feedback only to harmlessness, the authors \citep{lee2023rlaif} extended RLAIF to summarization and helpfulness as well.
+The paper proposes two RLAIF strategies that differ in how the AI signal is used to train the policy. \textit{Distilled RLAIF} follows the canonical RLHF pipeline: AI-generated pairwise preferences train a RM, which then guides policy optimization via REINFORCE.
+The process is structurally identical to human-feedback RLHF, with AI labels substituting for human labels. \textit{Direct RLAIF} (d-RLAIF), the key novel contribution, bypasses RM training entirely: the LLM is prompted to score each response on a scale of 1--10, and this pointwise score is used directly as the RL reward signal. d-RLAIF addresses the ``staleness’’ issue of Distilled RLAIF, where the RM trained on generations from the initial policy becomes increasingly out-of-distribution as the policy improves during training.

+Both strategies share the same AI feedback collection framework.
+A structured prompt is constructed from four components: 1.
 Preamble, 2.
 Few-shot exemplars (optional), 3.
 Sample to annotate, and 4.
 Ending.
-A two-step evaluation was performed to generate AI feedback: initially, all four components of the instruction, combined with CoT, were used to generate responses from the LLM.
-In the subsequent stage, the LLM's response, appended with an ending like "preferred summary=", was sent back to the LLM to generate preference probabilities such as "summary 1=0.6, summary 2=0.4".
-To mitigate positional bias, the sequences of the two responses were alternated, and the average scores were calculated.

-In the RLAIF process, two strategies were employed: 1.
-"Distilled RLAIF", which adhered to the traditional RLHF approach by using preference to train a Reward Model, which was then used to train the LLM policy, and 2.
-"Direct RLAIF", which leveraged LLM feedback by prompting it to output evaluation scores directly as signals for policy training in RL.
+A two-step CoT procedure generates the AI preference.
+Firstly, the full prompt elicits a rationale from the LLM, and then the LLM’s response is appended with a completion cue (e.g., ``Preferred Summary=’’) and re-submitted to the LLM, which generates a preference token (``1’’ or ``2’’).
+The log-probabilities of these two tokens are extracted and converted via softmax to a soft preference distribution (e.g., 0.6 vs.\ 0.4).
+To mitigate positional bias, each pair is evaluated in both candidate orderings and the scores are averaged.

-Lastly, during the evaluation process, three key metrics were employed: 1.
+During the evaluation process, three key metrics were employed: 1.
 AI-labeler alignment: the degree of agreement between AI and human labelers, 2. win rate: the likelihood of a response being selected by human labelers when compared between two candidates, and 3. harmless rate: the percentage of responses deemed harmless by human evaluators.

-Experiments were conducted on three datasets: 1.
-Reddit TL;DR (summary) \cite{stiennon2022learning}, 2.
-OpenAI’s Human Preferences (helpful) \cite{stiennon2022learning}, and 3.
-Anthropic Helpful and Harmless (HH; harmless) Human Preferences \cite{bai2022training}.
-PaLM 2 was utilized as the LLM for alignment \cite{anil2023palm}.
+They observed that the RLHF policy sometimes hallucinated when the RLAIF policy did not, and RLAIF sometimes produced less coherent summaries as compared to RLHF.
+Three main conclusions were drawn.
+Firstly, RLAIF achieved comparable performance to RLHF in summarization and helpful dialogue generation tasks, but outperformed RLHF in the harmless task.
+Secondly, RLAIF demonstrated the ability to enhance a SFT policy even when the LLM labeler was of the same size as the policy.
+Lastly, Direct RLAIF surpassed Distilled RLAIF in terms of alignment.